 Classically frozen shoulder is described as developing in three stages.

 The first stage is the painful or freezing phase, this stage is characterised by the gradual onset of pain.
-As the pain worsens the shoulder starts to lose its range of motion.
+As the pain worsens, the shoulder starts to lose its range of motion.
 The capsule lining the shoulder joint is highly inflammed during this phase.
 The capsule gradually becomes thickened and fibrous in response to the inflammation that has been affecting it.
-If we arthroscope the affected shoulder at this stage the capsule of the joint will be seen to be red and inflammed.
+If we arthroscope the affected shoulder at this stage, the capsule of the joint will be seen to be red and inflammed.

 The second stage is the stiffening or frozen phase.
 During this stage the pain in the shoulder gradually subsides, however the shoulder remains stiff and restricted in its range of motion.
 The capsule lining the shoulder joint has become substantially thickened by the inflammation that has been affecting it.
 The capsule is no longer a thin flexible membrane.
-Rather, it is now thickened and fibrous and non pliable.
-The inflammation has now largely subisded.
-If the shoulder joint is arthroscoped during this phase the capsule lining the shoulder will be much less inflammed than during the first stage and the capsule will be seen to be thick and fibrous.
+Rather, it is now thickened and fibrous and non-pliable.
+The inflammation has now largely subsided.
+If the shoulder joint is arthroscoped during this phase, the capsule lining the shoulder will be much less inflammed than during the first stage and the capsule will be seen to be thick and fibrous.
 The capsule is often 5 or 6 mm thick compared to a more normal thickness of a millimetre or so.

 The third stage is the thawing phase.
 During this stage the range of motion in the shoulder gradually increases and the discomfort continues to subside.
 The range of motion returns to the shoulder as the capsule of the shoulder joint remodels and returns from its thickened fibrous state to a more normal soft pliable membrane.

 Frozen shoulder often takes 18 to 24 months to resolve, however it can take considerably longer in some patients.
 Frozen shoulder typically takes longer to resolve in people who have diabetes.